-Don’t forget to hop on the ferries that cross the lake, it’s a perfect way to explore the beautiful towns surround it like Menaggio, Bellagio, and Varenna, to mention but a few of my favourites.
+Don’t forget to hop on the boats that cross the lake, it’s a perfect way to explore the beautiful towns surround it like Menaggio, Bellagio, and Varenna, to mention but a few of my favourites.

-With over 2,000 years of history in this town, Aosta is the perfect town to explore sites such as the Bridge of Grand Arvou and the ancient town walls that still stand to this day!
-Don’t forget to pack your ski’s too!
-There are some great (but steep) slopes around the region and the ingress at Monte Bianco to enjoy.
+With over 2,000 years of history in this town, Aosta is the perfect town to explore sites such as the Bridge of Grand Arvo and the ancient town walls that still stand to this day.
+Don’t forget to pack your ski’s too, there are some great (but steep) slopes around the region and the ingress at Monte Bianco.

 9.)
 San Miniato